 The answers to these questions are not simple, and they do require a blend of technological aptitude and machine learning sophistication.
 Stay tuned for future blog posts as we provide answers to these questions.

-Jonathan Leonardelli, FRM, Director of the Business Analytics for the Financial Risk Group, leads the group responsible for model development, data science, documentation, testing, and training.
+Jonathan Leonardelli, FRM, Director of Business Analytics for the Financial Risk Group, leads the group responsible for model development, data science, documentation, testing, and training.
 He has over 15 years’ experience in the area of financial risk.